o3de/o3de.org/content/docs/userguide/materials/owner-nodes.md

 ---
-description: ' Use the &ALYlong; &script-canvas; editor to access and manipulate materials on a specific entity. '
+description: ' Use the Amazon Lumberyard Script Canvas editor to access and manipulate materials on a specific entity. '
 title: Material Owner Nodes
 ---